Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Materials and Methods

 \subsubsection{Co-curricular}

-Guidance on undergraduate physics education specifically, and efforts to increase STEM-related motivation more generally, emphasizes several co-curricular strategies to facilitate student and program success \citep{spin03,ep321}.
-One of the primary factors mentioned by all three published studies toward the efficacy undergraduate programs is the development of a vibrant Society of Physics Students (SPS) chapter, or similar organization.
-With very little previous involvement, the Physics Group became more active with SPS in 2013, though its first chapter report was not submitted until 2015.
-Here, three co-curricular aspects of programmatic innovations are discussed that extend beyond a vibrant SPS chapter.
+Guidance from US-based organizations on undergraduate physics education emphasizes several co-curricular strategies to facilitate student and program success \citep{spin03,ep321}.
+All published studies mention a vibrant Society of Physics Students (SPS) chapter, or similar institution-based student cohort.
+With very little previous involvement, the Physics Group became more active with SPS in 2013, though its first year-end Chapter Report was not submitted until 2015.
+Here, five co-curricular, programmatic innovations are introduced that extend beyond a thriving SPS chapter.

-\paragraph{Public Science Outreach.} Cohort-building is a significant component of the program already mentioned (e.g., the first-year physics colloquium).
+\textbf{(A) Public Science Outreach (Informal Programming).} Cohort-building is a significant component of the program already mentioned (e.g., the first-year physics colloquium).
 Cohort-building implies an individual belonging and inclusion that traditional usage of ``community'' does not \citep{gow14}.
 Another way to build interest-based inclusion is through student groups and science outreach to the public \citep{hin16}.
 Science outreach opportunities (or `informal programs') not only serve public scientific literacy by raising awareness at an early age, but informal programs also empower undergraduates \citep{ret21}.
 When the Physics Group began a concerted informal program effort ten years ago, most of the events were faculty-organized and led.
 Within responsible and eager undergraduate leaders, informal programs transformed into a student-led effort.
-As undergraduates succeeded in this role, they communicated independently with local leaders to initiate new opportunities.
-Many events were conducted apart from faculty planning or knowledge.
-With some of those students now graduated, the tradition passed onto the remaining undergraduates.
+One such example was the total solar eclipse of 2017, where students served as Eclipse Ambassadors, which resulted in a nationally recognized award (Blake Lilly Prize).
+After conducting a well-organized event that served over 500 citizens, physics majors presented their experiences to their peers after their return.
+This further resulted in local news articles about their ambassadorship.
+Experiences such as these provide demonstrable opportunities for increased inclusion, efficacy, and identity within physics.